 Many couples come out of the other end of their adventures stronger and closer than they were before.

-Remember – if you’re planning on travelling you need to invest in travel medical insurance.
+Remember – if you’re planning on traveling you need to invest in travel medical insurance.

 Click here for information on Schengen Medical Travel Insurance for Europe.

-Read on for some handy tips for travelling couples.
+Read on for some handy tips for traveling couples.

-Travelling as a couple Plan for some Personal time
+Traveling as a couple plan for some personal time

-But you’re travelling together, why would you want to spend time apart?
+But you’re traveling together, why would you want to spend time apart?

 Well, the truth is having your own time to yourself and enjoying your own personal space is one of the best ways to keep the peace!

-Alone time is imperative when travelling, even if it’s just for a couple of hours.
+Alone time is imperative when traveling, even if it’s just for a couple of hours.